Plants in Iceland | Flora Under the Arctic Circle

 Holtasóley, the national flower of Iceland.Photo from Wikimedia, Creative Commons, by Anne Burgess.
 No edits made.

-Throughout the ages, humans have made use of its herbal qualities; mainly as an astringent as well as an agent to reduce inflammation.
-Dried Holtasóley leaves once served as a valuable substitute to highly coveted tobacco and tea.
+Throughout the ages, humans have made use of its herbal qualities, mainly as an astringent as well as an agent to reduce inflammation.
+Dried Holtasoley leaves once served as a valuable substitute for highly coveted tobacco and tea.

 In Icelandic folklore, the flower is allegedly imbued with the power to attract wealth from the earth.
-To harness the flower's power you have to follow some pretty deplorable steps.
+To harness the flower's power, you have to follow some pretty shameful steps.

-First, you must steal money from an impoverished widow while she is attending church and then bury the spoils underneath a spot where the flower grows.
+First, you must steal money from a poor widow while she is attending church, and then bury the spoils underneath a spot where the flower grows.
 The legend goes that your ill-gotten gains will then double.

-This folk-belief most likely contributed to another name the plant has been given: 'Thief's Root' and historically thieves were frequently hung at sites where the flower was found in abundance.
+This folk belief most likely contributed to another name the plant has been given: “Thief's Root”, and historically, thieves were frequently hanged at sites where the flower was found in abundance.

 Arctic Thyme (Thymus praecox arcticus)